Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking: Introduction

 \textbf{Comparison with existing grokking frameworks.} Our framework provides a theoretical foundation from first principles (i.e., gradient dynamics) that explains the empirical hypothesis~\cite{varma2023explaining} that ``\emph{generalization circuits $\mathcal{C}_{gen}$ is more efficient but learn slower than memorization circuits $\mathcal{C}_{mem}$}''.
 Specifically, we show that the data distribution determines the optimization landscape, which in turn governs which local optima the weights converge into, which lead to the behavior of memorization or generalization.
 We also show that the initial memorization, or lazy learning (Stage I), has to happen before feature learning (Stage II-III), since the former provides meaningful backpropagated gradient $G_F$ for the latter to start developing.
 In comparison,~\citep{nanda2023progress} also provides a three stage framework of grokking, but mostly from empirical observations.
+Using our framework, we provide a systematic framework to explain when and why the grokking happens that are consistent with many empirical observations (Sec.~\ref{sec:when-grokking-happens}).

+Our study goes beyond Neural Tangent Kernel (NTK)~\citep{du2018gradient,jacot2018neural} and mean field regime~\citep{rubin2023grokking}, in which the hidden weights do not update substantially from initializations.
+Our framework demonstrates concretely how features emerge from gradient dynamics and multiple key factors that affect the procedure.